UWNETLAB/metaknowledge/_posts/docs/2016-12-15-RecordCollection.md

 1. `'year'`, the years of the counted citations, missing years are inserted with a count of 0, unless they are outside the bounds of the highest year or the lowest year and the default value is used. e.g. if the highest year is 2016, 2017 will not be inserted unless _maxYear_ has been set to 2017 or higher
 2. `'count'`, the number of times the year was cited
 3. `'abs-deviation'`, deviation from the 5-year median.
 Calculated by taking the absolute deviation of the count from the median of it and the next 2 years and the preceding 2 years
-4. `'rank'`, the rank of the year, the highest ranked year being the one most cited, the second highest being the second highest citation count and so on.
-All years with 0 count are given the rank 0
+4. `'rank'`, the rank of the year, the highest ranked year being the one with the highest deviation, the second highest being the second highest deviation and so on.
+All years with 0 count are given the rank 0 by default

 ###### Parameters